Mechanisms for belief elicitation without ground truth

 \end{enumerate}

-The principal can purchase the information from the agent unconditionally and will do so if he expects it to be accurate with high enough probability.
-This is \textit{introspection}, i.e. simply asking for information without incentivizing truthfulness.
-One may argue: Why would the agent ever be non-truthful?
-Rationally speaking, there is not an incentive to be truthful either.
-Furthermore, the entire model may be extended to incorporate \textit{effort}.
-Then, the agent would only obtain (additional) information at a cost $c$.
-If the agent obtains the information at this cost, she is being \textit{effortful}.
+The principal can purchase the information from the respondent unconditionally and will do so if he expects it to be sufficiently accurate.
+This approach is called \textit{introspection} - i.e. simply asking for information without incentivizing truthfulness.
+One might ask why the respondent would ever be untruthful.
+However, anyone who has ever tried to accurately report their own belief will find that this requires non-zero effort.
+We could extend the model to incorporate effort.
+Then, the respondent would only obtain (additional) information at a cost $c$.
+If the respondent obtains the information at this cost, she is being \textit{effortful}.